Royzalah/java-oop-zoo-management/README.md

 ## 1 About The Project

 **Zoo Management System** is a comprehensive object-oriented application that simulates the management of a virtual zoo.
 The system handles multiple animal families, supports a generic veterinary clinic, persists state to a binary file, and exposes a clean API to a web-based front-end via the `IZoo` interface.
-It demonstrates the full power of Java's OOP toolkit — inheritance, polymorphism, generics, custom exceptions, and serialization — through a practical, evolving domain.
+It demonstrates the full power of Java's OOP toolkit: inheritance, polymorphism, generics, custom exceptions, and serialization, through a practical, evolving domain.

 The project was developed as the final project for the **Object-Oriented Programming and Java (10128)** course in my Computer Science BSc at Afeka Tel Aviv Academic College of Engineering.